European Artist at the Dawn of the Mexican Revolution : Notes on Diego Rivera

 By 1914, the third of Mexico’s three major muralists, José Clemente Orozco (1883–1949), was supporting Carranza by working as a satiric artist for a revolutionary newspaper.
 Carranza faced oppositions from rebels led by Pancho Villa and Emiliano Zapata.
 But Carranza secured his position as provisional president with the help of Gen. Álvaro Obregón, who defeated the forces of Villa in 1915 — but not before losing his right arm in a battle with Villa’s forces.

 And where was Rivera during these tumultuous years for Mexico?
 In France and Spain.

 While Villa, Zapata, Carranza and Obregón fought over the future of Mexico, Rivera was immersed in a contest for his heart, fought by two Russian painters, Angelina Beloff and Marevna Vorobev.

 Rivera during the 1910s soaked in European traditions and experimented with the latest techniques.
 He showed the same reverence for modern Paris as did his friends like French artist Robert Delaunay (1885–1941).

 Rivera sampled and then plunged into the Cubist style made more famous by painters like Picasso.

 Rivera painted many fine works in the Cubist style.
-But my favorites are the portrait of Best Maugard and the painting seen below, “Paisaje Zapatista.”
+But my favorite is “Paisaje Zapatista,” seen below.

 Around 1920, the Mexican government gave Rivera a grant that allowed him to study fresco painting in Italy.
-By 1922, Rivera was back in Mexico and on the path to becoming the muralist whose work many of us know and love.
+By 1922, Rivera was back in Mexico.
+The lessons learned in Europe helped Rivera become the muralist whose work many of us know and love.

 Click here for a bibliography of sources I’ve used in writing on artists of the Americas.
 There is an entry for Rivera.
 For more on Rivera’s friend, here’s an essay, Painter Who Traveled in Good Company : Thoughts on Robert Delaunay